Pablo123GitHub/pokerTable/README.md

 ## pokerTable

-Creating a basic Poker hands table chart
+Creating a basic Poker chart that shows you what hand range should be open raised depending on the position at the table.

 ## Technology